 More than 2 million people visit the oratory each year.
 Some are there pilgriming, others are just there to capture the architectural beauty.
 Set against the greenery of Mount Royal, and the blue sky of Montréal, you won’t even have to pump up the saturation in post-production.

 8. Parc Jean-Drapeau

 Parc Jean-Drapeau is covered in public art and beautiful buildings, all remnants of Expo 67.
 The park is like a goody bag for a photographer.
 You’ll see some wildlife, stumble across little serene scenes of nature, puzzle at giant sculptures, and get a great angle of Montreal’s skyline.
 Photo challenge: Find a unique way to capture the architecturally incredible Biosphere.

-9. Gay Village in The Summer
+9. Gay Village in the summer

 Every summer the Village gets decorated with pomp and style.
 The Boules Roses cast a rosy glow on the streets below, so basically always #NoFilter.
-The Beaudry metro station features bold rainbow poles and is a unique piece of Montreal’s vibrant gay history.
+The Beaudry metro station features bold rainbow poles and is a unique piece of Montréal’s vibrant gay history.

 10. Quartier des Spectacles

-QDS is the heartbeat of Montreal’s large scale art installation projects, the epicenter of the festival circuit, and lots of cool urban lighting effects make this area one of the best places to get creative with your photography.
+QDS is the heartbeat of Montréal’s large scale art installation projects, the epicenter of the festival circuit, and lots of cool urban lighting effects make this area one of the best places to get creative with your photography.
 Who knows, you might even get a paparazzi-esque photo of a celebrity in town for one of the music or comedy festivals!